 Paul taught the truths of the Holy Spirit every day, and what is shown in Acts 20 was just one of those days.

-The other passage is 1 Corinthians 16, and in that, Paul tells them to set aside, at home, a portion of what they have earned from their weekly labor, as gifts for the believers in Jerusalem, because they were going through a drought.
-He tells them that either he, or others who would travel with him, will come by and pick those gifts up to take to Jerusalem.
+The other passage is 1 Corinthians 16, and in that, Paul tells them to set aside, at home, a portion of what they had produced from their weekly labor, as gifts for the believers in Jerusalem, because they were going through a drought.
+He told them to appoint representatives who would go around to their homes to pick up those gifts and take them to Jerusalem, and that he might meet up with those representatives to deliver the gifts.

-Now, if he were talking about “passing the plate,” as the “church” does, then it would make no sense to state that it would either be him or others who would pick up their gifts, for those gifts would have all been in one place.
+Now, if he were talking about “passing the plate,” as the “church” does, then it would make no sense to state that those representatives would go around and pick up their gifts, for those gifts would have all been in one place.
 No, he told them that on the FIRST DAY OF THEIR WORK WEEK, they should give of the firstfruits of their labor as an act of charity, which honors Yah.

 Being the first day of their work week, it was certainly not what they believed was the Sabbath—for that was the day they rested and gathered for “holy convocation.”